iskylurn/NEXUS/README.md

 3. Replace 4294967296 with your choice

+- To use ~2GB per Thread: Change it to 2000000000
+- To use ~3GB per Thread: Change it to 3000000000

-4. Save & Exit: Press CTRL+O, then Enter, then CTRL+X
+5. Save & Exit: Press CTRL+O, then Enter, then CTRL+X

 ## 5. Build the Beast
 ```bash